 - Date implemented (if different from adoption date)

 - Date last amended<

 - Date and subject of revisions

-The President (or designee) may temporarily suspend, modify or implement necessary policies or procedures due to long-term emergencies as defined by Minnesota State Board Policy 1A.10 (Long-Term Emergency Management).
+The President (or designated President’s Council member) may temporarily suspend, modify or implement necessary policies or procedures due to long-term emergencies as defined by Minnesota State Board Policy 1A.10 (Long-Term Emergency Management).

 Date of Implementation (if different from from adoption date):